jarviscanada/jarvis_data_eng_AbdullahRiaz/linux_sql/README.md

 ```

 ### Monitoring Agent - host_info.sh, host_usage.sh and crontab:
-**In order to record hardware specifications data and usage data in real time, a monitoring agent**
+**In order to record hardware specifications data and usage data in real-time, a monitoring agent**
 **consisting of a 'host_info' and 'host_usage' script and a crontab job was developed.**

 ### host_info.sh: